Home > Insights > Financial Planning > Common Financial Obstacles Faced by U.S. Expats

 Common Financial Obstacles Faced by U.S. Expats

-#1 – Tax regulations
+#1 – Tax Regulations

-Tax regulations vary greatly by country, but one constant regardless of where you live is that, as a U.S. citizen, you’re required to file a U.S. tax return.
-Fortunately, the United States holds tax treaties with many foreign countries that can help reduce or eliminate your U.S. tax liabilities.
+Tax regulations vary greatly by country, but one constant regardless of where you live is that, as a U.S. citizen, you’re required to file a U.S. tax return and report your worldwide income.
+At the same time, your country of residence may require that you report and pay taxes on your worldwide income as well.

-#2 – Currency fluctuations
+#2 – Currency Fluctuations

-Another common financial obstacle faced by U.S. expats is navigating the challenges of having income in one currency and expenses in another currency.
+Another common financial obstacle faced by U.S. expats is navigating the challenges of having income and assets in one currency and expenses in another.
 Fluctuating exchange rates can significantly reduce your spending power, which is why it’s important to take steps to manage your currency risk.

-One effective strategy includes maintaining a diversified investment portfolio that spans multiple countries, asset classes and investment types.
+One effective strategy includes maintaining a diversified investment portfolio that spans multiple countries, asset classes and investment types while being intentional about the local currency you expect to spend in retirement.
 Matching your currency to your future expenses can also help mitigate the impact of currency swings.
-For example, if you plan on spending your retirement in Spain, it may make sense to hold a large portion of your investments in European stocks and bonds to match the currency of your future retirement expenses.
+For example, if you plan on spending your retirement in Spain or Costa Rica, it may make sense to hold a larger portion of your investments in European or local-currency stocks and bonds to match the currency of your future retirement expenses.

-#3 – Estate planning
+#3 – Estate Planning

-To overcome these estate planning obstacles, consider working with an international wealth manager and international estate planning attorney to help ensure you have the right documents in place and that your estate plan addresses:
+Tip: To overcome these estate planning obstacles, consider working with an international wealth manager and international estate planning attorney to help ensure you have the right documents in place and that your estate plan addresses:

 • The probate and succession process for every jurisdiction in which you own assets